cathieG/CodeT5/README.md

 ```
 ## **3.2 Model.py**

-**Note:** If you previously ran `preprocessing.py` and generated your own flattened files, please follow the instructions in this file to update the file paths accordingly so you can proceed with training using your data.

-Otherwise, you can run this script directly using the following command:
+Run this script using the following command:
 ```shell
 python model.py
 ```